-- e.
-Sureties.
-Notwithstanding any provision of Section 8175-5.7 of this Article to the contrary, the following requirements shall apply to any person who, by virtue of ownership, or under the authority of a lease or any other agreement, has the right to drill, operate, maintain, or control an oil and gas well or production facility in unincorporated Ventura County.
-Such person is defined as an "operator" for purposes of this Section 8175-5.7.8(e). - 1.
-Each operator shall file, in a form acceptable to County, surety bonds or cash equivalents as described below.
-Each surety shall list the County of Ventura as the obligee.
-Operators shall maintain the minimum amount of each surety with no gap in coverage until the operator has fulfilled and performed the obligation secured by each respective surety.
-County sureties required by this Section are additional to any sureties required by state and federal agencies for oil and gas operations. - 2.
-For purposes of this Section 8175-5.7.8(e), the term "well" shall have the same meaning as broadly defined by Public Resources Code section 3008, subdivision (a), and shall include the specific types of wells defined in Public Resources Code section 3008, subdivisions (b) through (e), as may be amended. - 3.
+- 2. For purposes of this Section 8175-5.7.8(e), the term "well" shall have the same meaning as broadly defined by Public Resources Code section 3008, subdivision (a), and shall include the specific types of wells defined in Public Resources Code section 3008, subdivisions (b) through (e), as may be amended. - 3.
 Surety bonds shall be issued by an entity listed in the latest version of U.S. Department of Treasury Circular 570 that is authorized to issue bonds in California, and that has a bonding limitation shown in said circular sufficient to provide bonds in the amount required by this Section 8175-5.7.8(e). - 4.
 A cash equivalent surety may consist of a letter of credit, cashier's check, or certificate of deposit.
-It must be prepared and issued by a federally insured commercial bank with an office in California in a form approved by County Counsel, payable to the County of Ventura, in an amount equal to the required surety or the sum of the amounts of the required surety.

-5. Each surety shall be conditioned upon the operator fulfilling and performing the obligation secured by the respective surety.
-In particular, the Surface Restoration Surety as described below shall be conditioned on the operator's Restoration (defined below) of its oil and gas exploration and production sites in unincorporated Ventura County as determined and confirmed by the Planning Director or designee.
-The Well Abandonment Surety and Long-Term Idle Well Abandonment Supplement Surety as described below shall be conditioned on the operator's proper plugging and abandonment of the operator's wells in unincorporated Ventura County in accordance with the requirements of the California Geologic Energy Management Division or its successor agency, and any other applicable state and federal requirements.
+It must be prepared and issued by a federally insured commercial bank with an office in California in a form approved by County Counsel, payable to the County of Ventura, in an amount equal to the required surety or the sum of the amounts of the required surety. - 5.
+Each surety shall be conditioned upon the operator fulfilling and performing the obligation secured by the respective surety.
+In particular, the Surface Restoration and Well Abandonment Surety as described below shall be conditioned on the operator's Restoration (defined below) of its onshore oil and gas exploration and production sites in unincorporated Ventura County, excluding federal lands, as determined and confirmed by the Planning Director or designee, as well as the operator's proper plugging and abandonment of the operator's onshore wells in unincorporated Ventura County, excluding federal lands, in accordance with the requirements of the California Geologic Energy Management Division or its successor agency, and any other applicable state and federal requirements.
 In case of any failure by the operator to perform its obligations under a surety, the Planning Director shall declare all or part of the surety forfeited in accordance with its provisions.
 The surety company and principal shall be jointly and severally obligated to pay forthwith the full amount of the forfeiture to the County of Ventura.
 The forfeiture of any surety shall not insulate the operator and/or property owner from liability in excess of the sum of the surety for damages or injury, or expense or liability suffered by the County of Ventura or other parties, from any breach by operator and/or property owner of any term or condition of a County permit or violation of any applicable law or governmental regulation.
 Each surety shall be promptly released and exonerated by County after all applicable obligations have been performed and satisfied.